Maxxxc1/HoriseonOne/README.md

 Added a descriptive title

-determined sequential order on headers
+Determined sequential order on headers